 Matches are best of three.
 Teams will switch serve and side after the first set.
 Except for playoff matches, all three sets will be played even if the first two sets are won by the same team.

-Prior to the first set, both teams will meet with the official to discuss ground rules and decide serve and side with a game of rock, paper, scissors.
+Prior to the first set, both teams will meet with the Referee to discuss ground rules and decide serve and side with a game of rock, paper, scissors.
 The winning team will choose serve or side to begin the first set and, if needed, the deciding third set.
 The other team will have the remaining option.

 A set, with the exception of the deciding third set, is won by the team which first scores 21 points with a minimum lead of two points or the team which first scores 25 points.

 In the case of a 1-1 tie, the deciding third set is won by the team which first scores 15 points with a minimum lead of two points or the team which first scores 17 points.

 If the third set will not affect the match outcome, the Referee may reduce the point value goal if match time is running short.